 These steps are what I call using Parental Intelligence.
 For the weary parent, these tools and attitudes can reorient your approach to child rearing for a life time.
 Your child will become a complex thinker who doesn’t just act and expect a speedy reaction from you, but a child who knows that his parents want to understand him and make general living positive and growth-promoting.

-Remember to ask yourself three questions when you are worn out or burnt out as a parent:
+Remember to ask yourself three questions when you are worn out or burned out as a parent:

 “Why do children do what they do?”